Academic Load for the J.D. Program

 A student may take a total of fifteen (15) credit hours through distance education courses.
 A "distance education course" is defined as one in which students are separated from the faculty member or each other for more than one-third of the instruction and the instruction involves the use of technology to support regular and substantive interaction among students and between the students and the faculty member, either synchronously or asynchronously.
 The classroom component of a Remote Extern Program class is counted toward the distance education caps.

 Unless a course is offered solely in a distance education format (e.g., the professor is in a location separate from all of the students), a student must obtain the permission of the Associate Dean for Academic Affairs and the instructor to take the course synchronously or asynchronously.
-A form requesting approval may be obtained from the Director of Law School Records.
+A form requesting approval is available at law.mc.edu/approvals.

 If an exam is given in a distance education course, all students enrolled in the course, including those participating remotely, will take the exam on the MC Law campus according to the normal procedures for examination.